-- Publish, within six months of the end of the fiscal year, an annual financial report that encompasses all funds and account groups of the state (RCW 43.88.027). - Provide all agencies with a complete set of instructions for preparing and submitting biennial budget requests and statements of proposed expenditures.
-Additionally, OFM is to monitor agency expenditures against the approved statement of proposed expenditures and provide budget status information periodically to the Legislature and its committees (RCW 43.88.030). - Develop and maintain a system of internal control and internal audits comprising methods and procedures to be adopted by each agency that will safeguard its assets, check the accuracy and reliability of its accounting data, promote operational efficiency, and encourage adherence to prescribed managerial policies for accounting and financial controls (RCW 43.88.160). - Cause corrective action(s) to be taken by agencies on specific recommendations or exceptions contained in the reports of the State Auditor regarding specific expenditures or other practices related to an agency's financial transactions (i.e., audit findings and questioned costs).
-See Section 20.30.200 for more details about this responsibility. - Prepare and publish the annual state of Washington Audit Resolution report by December 31.
-(RCW 43.88.160).
-Refer to Topic 20.30 Audit Resolution for more details. - Approve the use of electronic and other technological means to transfer both funds and information whenever economically feasible, to eliminate paper documentation whenever possible, and to provide greater fiscal responsibility (RCW 43.41.180).
+- b.
+Provide all agencies with a complete set of instructions for preparing and submitting biennial budget requests and statements of proposed expenditures.
+Additionally, OFM is to monitor agency expenditures against the approved statement of proposed expenditures and provide budget status information periodically to the Legislature and its committees (RCW 43.88.030). - c.
+Develop and maintain a system of internal control and internal audits comprising methods and procedures to be adopted by each agency that will safeguard its assets, check the accuracy and reliability of its accounting data, promote operational efficiency, and encourage adherence to prescribed managerial policies for accounting and financial controls (RCW 43.88.160). - d.
+Cause corrective action(s) to be taken by agencies on specific recommendations or exceptions contained in the reports of the State Auditor regarding specific expenditures or other practices related to an agency's financial transactions (i.e., audit findings and questioned costs).
+See Section 20.30.200 - Responsibilities for more details about this responsibility. - e.
+Prepare and publish the annual state of Washington Audit Resolution Report by December 31 (RCW 43.88.160).
+Refer to Topic 20.30 Audit Resolution for more details. - f.
+Approve the use of electronic and other technological means to transfer both funds and information whenever economically feasible, to eliminate paper documentation whenever possible, and to provide greater fiscal responsibility (RCW 43.41.180).